DONATE TO GPLI

 • High corneal astigmatism

-• Management1:
+• Management:1

-• Reduce center thickness (i.e., ultrathin design)
+• Reduce the center thickness of the lens (i.e., ultrathin design)

-• Proper edge design (- lenticular for all plus and ≤ – 1.50D powers; + lenticular for ≥ -5.00D)
+• Make sure to have proper edge design (- lenticular for all plus and ≤ – 1.50D powers; + lenticular for ≥ -5.00D)

-• Bitoric for ≥ 2.50D corneal astigmatism
+• Design a bitoric GP for ≥ 2.50D corneal astigmatism

 • Strive for lid attachment with a low-medium edge clearance design

-Corneal Desiccation (3 & 9 o’clock staining)
+(3 & 9 o’clock staining)

 Corneal desiccation or drying/desiccation of the exposed peripheral 3 & 9 o’clock areas of the cornea (Figure 1) has several causes but the incidence is much less today due to the management options listed below.2